terensu-desu/buddies_v2/README.md

 Reference middleware in route calls, don't call them i.e. sumFunc().
 Heroku needs to have the process.env.DATABASEURL specified for the app on settings page!
 Don't forget.
+Avoid merging because Heroku seems to have some kind of problem with it..